mongodb/mongo-scala-driver/README.md

                 Here be dragons

-    Currently, under heavy development, depends on the 3.0.x MongoDB Java Driver (also under heavy development) and as such may change at *any* time.
+    Currently, under heavy development, depends on the 3.1.x MongoDB Java Driver and as such may change at *any* time.

                                ___, ____--'
                           _,-.'_,-'      (